NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Shepherd University – Shepherdstown, West Virginia – Public – Pennsylvania State Athletic Conference – NCAA D2

-Shippensburg University of Pennsylvania – Shippensburg, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2
+Shippensburg University – Shippensburg, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2

-Shorter University – Rome, Georgia – Private – Gulf South Conference – NCAA D2
+Shorter University – Rome, Georgia – Private – Conference Carolinas – NCAA D2

 Slippery Rock University – Slippery Rock, Pennsylvania – Public – Pennsylvania State Athletic Conference – NCAA D2